 Isn’t technology going to replace the need to learn languages?

-No technology can replace the heart-felt warmth of human friendships.
-No matter how advanced translation technology might become in the future, it will never come close to being able to emulate the bond that is felt between real human beings.
+There are many ways technology can never replace the need to learn languages, but as far as communicating truths about God are concerned, technology can never replace the heart-felt warmth of human friendships.
+No matter how advanced translation technology might become in the future, it will never come close to emulating the bond that is felt between real human beings.
 God’s way is to communicate the truth in love; both aspects, truth and love, are needed to effectively share the Gospel message.
 Though machines might be able to communicate unvarnished truth, only people can communicate with love and care.
-As such, it will always be beneficial in God’s Kingdom for people to learn foreign languages, just like the Apostle Paul did: Acts 21:37,40; 22:2, “Then as Paul was about to be led into the barracks, he said to the commander, “May I speak to you?”
+As such, it will always be beneficial in God’s Kingdom for people to learn foreign languages, just like the Apostle Paul did: “Then as Paul was about to be led into the barracks, he said to the commander, “May I speak to you?”
 He replied, “Can you speak Greek?”… “Paul stood on the stairs and motioned with his hand to the people.
 And when there was a great silence…And when they heard that he spoke to them in the Hebrew language, they kept all the more silent.”
+(Acts 21:37,40; 22:2,)

 Why Use Rosetta Stone or Other Curriculum Instead of Living Waters Spanish?